OGER: A Robust Offline-Guided Exploration Reward for Hybrid Reinforcement Learning: Experiments

 \subsection{Main Results}

-The primary experimental results are summarized in Table~\cref{tab:main}.
-Overall, our proposed framework, OGER, achieves substantial performance gains across both the 1.5B and 7B model scales, reaching \textbf{36.77} on the 1.5B model and \textbf{52.03} on the 7B model.
-Compared to the vanilla GRPO baseline, OGER yields remarkable relative improvements of \textbf{28.2\%} and \textbf{33.0\%}, respectively.
-When compared with the stronger Luffy baseline, OGER achieves absolute score increases of \textbf{1.53} and \textbf{3.36} points, respectively.
-These results underscore the scalability of OGER, confirming its effectiveness in enhancing the mathematical reasoning capabilities of both small-scale and large-scale language models.
+The primary experimental results are summarized in~\Cref{tab:main}.
+Overall, OGER achieves substantial gains across both model scales, reaching \textbf{36.77} on the 1.5B model and \textbf{52.03} on the 7B model.
+This corresponds to relative improvements of \textbf{28.2\%} and \textbf{33.0\%} over the vanilla GRPO baseline, and absolute gains of \textbf{1.52} and \textbf{3.37} points over the stronger Luffy baseline, respectively, confirming the scalability of OGER from small- to large-scale models.
+Moreover, OGER consistently surpasses both the pure imitation baseline (SFT) and the competitive offline--online hybrid method ExGRPO, demonstrating the effectiveness of our reward-level fusion over alternative integration strategies.

-Notably, the performance gains are more pronounced as model size increases, with the 7B variant outperforming all baselines across all evaluation tasks.
-Specifically, on the challenging AIME 2024 and AIME 2025 benchmarks, OGER 7B achieves \textbf{31.77} and \textbf{25.10}, representing a significant leap over Luffy's 26.67 and 21.04.
-For the 1.5B model, OGER also demonstrates significant progress on highly complex reasoning benchmarks; for instance, it achieves \textbf{13.54} on AIME 2025, outperforming Luffy by nearly \textbf{40\%}.
+The advantages of OGER are most pronounced on challenging reasoning benchmarks, with the 7B variant outperforming all baselines across most evaluation tasks.
+On AIME 2024 and AIME 2025, OGER 7B reaches \textbf{31.77} and \textbf{25.10}, a clear leap over Luffy's 26.67 and 21.04; at the 1.5B scale, it attains \textbf{13.54} on AIME 2025, outperforming Luffy by nearly \textbf{40\%}.
+Crucially, these gains extend beyond mathematics: on OOD tasks, OGER reaches \textbf{37.70} at 1.5B and ranks second at 7B with \textbf{51.61}.
+This indicates that our entropy-refined exploration reward does not merely memorize teacher distributions but actively incentivizes more robust and transferable reasoning.
+Consistent improvements on specialized benchmarks such as MATH-500 and Minerva further validate the universality of our exploration mechanism.

-Furthermore, for OOD tasks, the 1.5B configuration achieves \textbf{37.70}, a substantial \textbf{4.63} points lead over Luffy (33.07).
-This trend is maintained in the 7B model, where OGER hits a peak of \textbf{51.61}.
-These results indicate that our entropy-refined exploration reward does not merely facilitate the memorization of teacher distributions but actively incentivizes the model to discover more robust and transferable reasoning paths.
-Even in specialized domains such as MATH-500 and Minerva, OGER consistently outperforms across both model sizes, validating the universality of our proposed exploration mechanism.
+Finally, since OGER is a reward design that is agnostic to the underlying RL algorithm, we further adapt it to the DAPO algorithm and train on Qwen2.5-Math-1.5B.
+As detailed in~\Cref{apd:dapo}, OGER delivers consistent gains beyond the GRPO setting, demonstrating its generality across different optimization paradigms.